etemesijacktone/About-me/README.md

 - **Database Management**: Experience working with SQLite3 for efficient database management.
 - **Version Control**: Proficient in using Git and Github for effective version control of data science projects.
 - **Microsoft Office Tools**: Familiarity with various Microsoft Office tools such as Word, Excel, PowerPoint, Outlook, and Publisher.
-- **Digital Marketing**: Knowledge in digital marketing techniques, including social media marketing, SEM & SEO, and email marketing.
+- **Digital Marketing**: Knowledge of digital marketing techniques, including social media marketing, SEM & SEO, and email marketing.

 ## Contact